LaunchCodeEducation/web-fundamentals/assignments/html-me-something/README.md

 	$ git push origin master
 	```

-	This command says: *Hey Git, please push all my local changes to the remote repo called `origin` (specifically, to its `master` branch).*
+	This command says:

-	> *NOTE:* We will talk about branches later, but for now, don't worry about it.
+    > "Hey Git, please push all my local changes to the remote repo called `origin` (specifically, to its `master` branch)."

 	If you now refresh the browser window on your Github page, you should see that your HTML and CSS files have appeared!

 ### Submit

-To turn in your assignment and get credit, follow the [submission instructions][submission-instructions].
+To finishing submitting and receive credit, follow steps 3 and 4 of the [submission instructions][submission-instructions] on the *Assignments List* page.

 ### Extra Credit: Host your Page using Github Pages